 Once you are an ANU Law student, our network of international exchange partner universities creates opportunities for you to complete part of your degree overseas.
 ANU partners with universities all over the world, offering opportunities to study in English as well as in another language.

 Most exchanges are limited to a single semester.
-Once you are enrolled with us, you can learn more about eligibility requirements, how to apply, and how to support yourself while you are on an outbound international exchange.
-All international exchanges are arranged through ANU Global Programs.
+Once you are enrolled with us, you can learn more about eligibility requirements, how to apply, and how to support yourself while you are on exchange.
+You can take an exchange as part of your law degree, or your non-law degree (if in a FDD), or have it count towards both degrees.
+International exchanges are arranged through ANU Global Programs.

 International mooting competitions

 ANU Law has a proud tradition of competing in international mooting competitions.
 The ANU team has won the International finals of the Phillip C. Jessup International Law Mooting Competition in Washington DC on several occasions.
 For a full list of competitons please see Student Competitions.